mozilla-services/fx-sig-verify/README.rst

 There are three deployment scenarios for ``fx-sig_verify``:

-- As an AWS Lambda function - see :ref:`Lambda Installation` for the details.
+- As an AWS Lambda function - see `Lambda Installation`_ for the details.
 - As a set of command line tools to facilitate usage and operation of the Lambda function::

       pip install https://github.com/mozilla-services/fx-sig-verify

-  See :ref:usage for more details on command line tools
+  See `usage`_ for more details on command line tools

 - In `development`_ mode (see below).